 Our corporate governance practices have evolved alongside our overall holding structure and business strategy.
-As disclosed in our prior filings, prior to July 13, 2018, our Company was called HRG Group and was engaged in a completely different business.
-HRG Group was a permanent acquisition vehicle that held, bought and sold interests in a number of different businesses, including, among others, a majority interest in an insurance business by the name of Fidelity & Guaranty, complete ownership of a reinsurance business by the name of Front Street, complete ownership of an oil and gas business by the name of Compass and a majority ownership of our legacy company, which was also called "Spectrum Brands Holdings, Inc." ("SPB Legacy").
+As disclosed, prior to July 13, 2018, our Company was called HRG Group and was engaged in a completely different business.
+HRG Group was a permanent acquisition vehicle that held, bought and sold interests in a number of different businesses, including, among others, a majority interest in an insurance business by the name of Fidelity & Guaranty, complete ownership of a reinsurance business by the name of Front Street, complete ownership of an oil and gas business by the name of Compass and a majority ownership of our legacy company, SPB Legacy.
 In 2016, HRG Group proceeded to wind-down its operations by disposing of all of its business holdings, and by 2018 its only remaining interest was its majority ownership in SPB Legacy.
-On July 13, 2018, HRG Group completed a merger with SPB Legacy.
-Following the completion of the merger (the "HRG Merger"), (i) HRG Group continued on as the surviving public company and changed its name to "Spectrum Brands Holdings, Inc." and (ii) SPB Legacy became a wholly owned subsidiary of our Company and ceased being a separate public company.
+On July 13, 2018, HRG Group and SPB Legacy completed the HRG merger and thereafter, (i) HRG Group continued on as the surviving public company and changed its name to "Spectrum Brands Holdings, Inc." and (ii) SPB Legacy became a wholly owned subsidiary of our Company and ceased being a separate public company.